Results matter, especially after an arrest. See how our past successes have helped our former clients.

 It is true that if you are convicted of solicitation or prostitution, your career and future as a whole may be negatively impacted, which is why the importance of seeking legal help from an experienced criminal defense lawyer in Los Angeles or elsewhere in California cannot be ignored.

 “Yes, it may be difficult to look your family in the eye, it may be frightening to think even for a second that your future employment prospects could be negatively impacted by the solicitation or prostitution charges, but trust me, there may be a way out,” says our criminal defense attorney.

-Whether you were caught through an online undercover operation on social media, Craigslist or Backpage or arrested during a sting operation conducted by undercover police officers, do know that after the arrest, you will have to go through booking procedure.
+Whether you were caught through an online undercover operation on social media, Craigslist or Backpage or arrested during a sting operation conducted by undercover police officers, do know that after the arrest, you will have to go through the booking procedure.

 Police will then question you at a police station in Los Angeles or elsewhere in California.
 Afterward, you will be released with a citation.
 In solicitation and prostitution cases, bail is rarely required.
 Also, you will be served a notice to appear in court.
 And that is when things get real.
 You have no time to waste, you NEED to speak to a criminal defense attorney.

 Failure to appear in court for your hearing will lead to a bench warrant issued by the judge.
 We advise you against speaking to law enforcement and defectives if your lawyer is not present.
-Regardless of how you were “caught,” the investigation by police is usually biased.
+Regardless of how you were “caught,” the investigation by the police is usually biased.

 While you do have a right to keep your solicitation or prostitution arrest in secret and prevent your family members and friends from finding out about the conviction, there is unfortunately no way to make your prior convictions private once you have been convicted.
-Your arrest and conviction immediately becomes public record, which means your existing or prospective employer may find out about it through a background check.
+Your arrest and conviction immediately become public record, which means your existing or prospective employer may find out about it through a background check.